 South Mississippi ART Space (smART Space)

 The South Mississippi ART Space (smART Space) is an after- school program that provides free access to visual arts, music, theater, writing, and creative movement to children from ages 4- 13.
 It is a component of the smART enrichment program for elementary students that combines visual art concepts with healthy living principles.
-The students even learn how to mimic Mayor Johnny DuPree as improvisational theatre.
 The classes are held at the C. E. Roy Community Center, 300 East 5th Street, on Thursdays and Fridays from 3:15 until 5:30pm.
 From May 1 through May 12, 2015, the artwork of students attending Woodley, Burney and Hawkins Elementary Schools will be on display at the Hattiesburg Library, 329 Hardy Street.
 The programs are made possible through the collaboration of the Hattiesburg Arts Council and the City of Hattiesburg Parks and Recreation Department who is funding the program for an estimated $21,000.

 Click here to visit their Facebook page